jaypipes/procession/docs/user_guide.md

 Slug:         fred-flintstone
 ```

-To retrieve information about a user, the `p7n user get <search>` command can
+To retrieve information about a specific user, the `p7n user get <search>`
-be run, specifying a user's UUID, display name, slug or email as the `<search>`
+command can be run, specifying a user's UUID, display name, slug or email as
-string:
+the `<search>` string:

 ```
 $ p7n user get fred-flintstone